Choosing the Best Ketamine Treatment: IV vs Injection vs Spravato

 Straightforward process with minimal discomfort.

-4. Partially Covered By Most Commercial Health Insurers
+4. Spravato Covered by Most Commercial Health Insurance Plans

 Average insurance coverage for Spravato is about 50-60%, leaving you with over $8,000 in out-of-pocket costs unless you qualify for the manufacturer’s $8,150 subsidy.
 Without both insurance coverage and the subsidy, Spravato is absolutely the most expensive ketamine administration method of all.